Rock of Love: Charm School: Thou Shalt Be Fully Rockin'

 The final three girls learn all about charity and will have to go on the streets of Hollywood Boulevard to collect items such as pens, tampons, etc. from the people walking by and whoever gets the most profit from the items donated would be safe from expulsion.
 Because this challenge is tougher for one person, there's a twist to this challenge: each girl will be teamed up with their former enemy from the past.
 Lacey is paired up with Heather, Brandi M. is paired up with Megan, and Destiney is paired up with Brandi C. During the challenge, Megan cheats and puts the donated items in Lacey's basket instead of Brandi M.'s and when she gets caught, Brandi M. only puts some of the items in the correct basket, and realizes she's going to have to do all the work on her own.
 Megan also accepted many donated items and left them behind and only collected the cheapest item on the list, pens.
 Lacey and Heather start off strong, but after getting rejected by many of the people, Lacey yells at one lady, accusing her of not caring about homeless people and gains a lot of negative attention.
 Destiney and Brandi C. have a tough time gaining focus from the people and just let them walk by.
 When it comes time to see who had the most money, just when it seems as if Lacey wins, Brandi M. wins and will be safe from expulsion, much to the dismay of Megan.

 At elimination, Lacey and Destiney are called down and the judges scorn Lacey for resorting back to her evil ways and is taking all her passionate anger on strangers.
 Destiney is scolded for not being open enough to get donations from the public.
 Destiney points out that she didn't scream at anyone the way Lacey did, and Lacey argues that she was passionate about a challenge that helped others, while Destiney seemed more passionate about the T-shirt challenge, which only benefited herself.
 Based on who is changing the most, Lacey is expelled for going back to Evil Lacey and for not accepting the fact that everybody is different and have different beliefs, not what Lacey believes in.
+Lacey defends her actions, by saying that if she sees people not caring about homeless people, she will always show them the "Evil Lacey".
+She also mentions that she will always hate Dallas, in reference to her rivalry with Dallas.